 Why it's a winner: You can walk anywhere, anytime.
 Use a treadmill or hit the streets.
-All you need is a good pair of shoes.

 How to: If you're just starting to walk for fitness, begin with five to 10 minutes at a time.
 Add a few minutes to each walk until you get to at least 30 minutes per walk.
 Then, quicken your pace or add hills.

 2. Interval Training

 Why it's a winner: Interval training boosts your fitness levels and burns more calories to help you lose weight.
 The basic idea is to vary the intensity within your workout, instead of going at a steady pace.

 How to: Whether you walk, run, dance, or do another cardio exercise, push up the pace for a minute or two.
 Then back off for 2 to 4 minutes.
 How long your interval should last depends on the length of your workout and how much recovery time you need.
 A trainer can fine-tune the pacing.
 Repeat the intervals throughout your workout.

 Why it's a winner: Squats work several muscle groups -- your quadriceps ("quads"), hamstrings, and gluteals ("glutes") -- at the same time.

 How to: Keep your feet shoulder-width apart and your back straight.
 Bend your knees and lower your rear as if you were sitting down in a chair.
 Your weight should be evenly distributed on 3 points of your feet -- heel, outaside ball, inside ball -- that form a triangle.
 Your knees won't stay in line with your ankles that way, but there will be less strain on other parts of your body.
 Add dumbbells once you can do 12 reps with good form.

 Practice with a real chair to master this move.
 First, sit all the way down in the chair and stand back up.
 Next, barely touch the chair's seat before standing back up.
 Work up to doing the squats without a chair, keeping the same form.